Cambridge Street Pastors

 Other people receive weekly prayer emails or quarterly prayer letters produced by our staff team - again please get in touch if you would like to receive one or both of these.

-NightLite runs in St Columba's Church on Saturday nights from 10pm to 4am.
+NightLite runs in Hobb's Pavillion on Parker's Piece on Saturday nights from 10pm to 4am (temporary location until autumn 2020).
 NightLite is a drop in cafe, a chance to recover, to wait for friends or a taxi, to recharge your mobile phone, and to stay safe.
 Our volunteers generally help once a month, caring for any one who comes in, listening, and helping in any way possible.

-This role is particularly ideal for those who want to be involved with the Street Pastor work but would not want or be able to walk the streets all night, or could not commit to the full training programme.
+This role is particularly ideal for those who want to be involved with the Street Pastor work but would not want or be able to walk the streets all night.
 NightLite volunteers are required to follow the application process and to attend one evening of training, though they are strongly encouraged to join the Street Pastor training sessions to better equip them to help visitors to NightLite.
 Please contact us if you would like to know more or would like to visit one night to observe.

 Other ways to help